On October 5, 2018 The NEA Foundation hosted the Keeping the Promise of Public Education Symposium, in Washington, DC.

 - Linda Ryden, Washington DC, an elementary school “peace teacher” uses mindfulness to build students’ social and emotional skills

 - Ayanna Hudson, Washington DC, a leader at the National Endowment of the Arts advocates for arts education in schools, with help from student poets.

-- Craig Beals, Billings MT, a science teacher and Montana Teacher of the Year, recounts the moment that he decided to become a teacher and why joy is an essential part of his practice
+- Craig Beals, Billings MT, a science teacher and Montana Teacher of the Year, recounted the moment that he decided to become a teacher and why joy is an essential part of his practice

-- Rachna Heizer, Burke VA, the parent of an autistic teenager and musical prodigy – recounts the fight to use her child’s gifts to drive their education with a performance by her son, Jake
+- Rachna Heizer, Burke VA, the parent of an autistic teenager and musical prodigy – recounted the fight to use her child’s gifts to drive their education with a performance by her son, Jake

 Our Closing Storytellers